Elxes04/Piko/docs/index.rst

 Piko Documentation
 ==================

 Welcome to the Piko documentation!
-Piko is a Neofetch-like tool designed to display system information in a user-friendly format.
+Piko is a minimal, customizable system information tool written in Rust — inspired by Neofetch.
 This documentation will guide you through the installation process, usage instructions, and configuration options available for the program.

 .. toctree::
    :maxdepth: 2